-However, this is not reflected by the polyominoes above.
-The only ones with interesting properties are numbers 2 and 4 from figure 6, which are both 2-step periodic.
+This is somewhat reflected by the polyominoes above.
+The only ones with interesting properties are numbers 3 and 9 from figure 6, which are stable, and 10, which is 2-step periodic (4).

 Figure 7 presents some of the most interesting configurations we discovered.
 It particularly highlights how one can easily find large stable configurations for this rule.